Context Class

 }

-The full source — including every variable declaration — lives under Sass mixins → Context placeholder.
+}Full source — including every variable declaration — is in Sass API → Context placeholder.

 Component class